 With wool's excellent thermal regulation properties, this bedding material is great to use in summer as it is in winter.
 Light wool bedding is crisp and breathable, providing good air circulation and temperature control for your kids who night sweat.
 Wool also can wick away moisture from the body so your kid is less likely to sleep in a pool of sweat which can contribute to poor sleep quality and discomfort.
+You may buy Alpaca Wool Fill Comforter, which is the best wool comforter for night sweats.
 Additionally, natural wool fiber is hypoallergenic and efficiently repels dust and allergens.

 And A Few More Tips

 For some, night sweating is just a minor discomfort, but for others, it's a huge disturbance to sleep.
 Kids need adequate sleep to fuel their next day's activity and night sweating can disrupt what would otherwise be a sound eight-hour slumber.